-The dressing room is crowded with down coats that it looks like the mattresses of the Princess and the Pea.
+The dressing room is crowded with down coats.
+It looks like the mattresses of the Princess and the Pea.
 On second view, men and women are sharing that dressing room.
 My partner puts on his dance shoes, so do I. We are to be the final dance of Cinderella.
 Thus, we walk into the room and take a seat on the stair steps that still have to be assembled to the stage.
+It’s still chilly in the Gold Room at the Westmark where the show will take place the next evening.
 I am putting on my cardigan to stay warm.

 Behind us are three women busy ironing the chair dresses for the show.
 The steam of ironing is in the air.
 The talk master just left the stage after announcing the step sisters.
 The music starts playing.
 Models of all age, size and shape enter the stage one after the other.
 They walk the cat walk in high heels.
 The jeans they are wearing are about 4 inch too short for the shoes they are wearing, not to mention that no stylist would pair these shoes with boot cut jeans.
 If jeans, it would be cuffed boyfriends or skinnies.
 If…

-The stepsisters leave the stage and an actor comes in in dirty jeans that I wouldn’t even want to be seen in at the transfer station.
+The stepsisters leave the stage and an actor comes in dirty jeans that I wouldn’t even want to be seen in at the Fairbanks North Star Borough’s transfer site to not be mistaken as a dumpster diver.
 Next the heros come in.
 You have to read the backstage list to find out that these are spiderman, iron men, and other superheros.
 They are all wearing heavy unpolished laceup boots or heavy sneakers, plaid wool shirts or sweaters.

 We go back backstage to warm up for the dance, an Argentine Tango.
-When we enter the stage to perform it is the first time this evening I do not freeze.
-I am wearing practice wear and still my cardigan.
+When we enter the stage to perform, it is the first time this evening I do not feel cold.
+I am wearing athleisure style gear and still my cardigan.

 I paired a double layered mesh skirt c/o with my Burberry blazer for a work outfit.
-The outfit is quite eclectic with a British touch.
+This look is an eclectic style with a British touch.
 The neutral colors and classic cut of the blazer keep the look office appropriate.

 Are you registered for my email notification to let you know when a post goes live?
 I’d highly appreciate it if you take the time to sign up and ask your friends to sign up too!!